Xarelto Clinical Trials

 FDA Probes Faulty Xarelto Clinical Trial

 In 2016, questions surfaced regarding the validity of the clinical trial, titled ROCKET-AF.
-The study was a large part of the reason the U.S. Food and Drug Administration approved Xarelto in 2011.
+The study was a large part of the reason the U.S. Food and Drug Administration approved Xarelto in 2011 for atrial fibrillation.
 The trial compared patients taking Xarelto to people using warfarin.

 CBS News reported that the manufacturer of the faulty device confirmed that “the problem dated back to 2002.”
 Data from the ROCKET-AF were reanalyzed in response to this issue and similar results were reported.
 However,critics accused manufacturers Janssen and Bayer of misleading a peer reviewer at the New England Journal of Medicine about the reanalysis regarding withheld data.